Associate Director & Lead Teacher

 Charlotte hails from Marseille, in the south of France.
 She is a stage and screen actress, writer, producer and teacher, with a particular penchant for New Works.
 Her recent credits include Word Play as part of the Midtown International Theater Festival and the Radioactive Festival; Splat Goes Your Day at the Sam French OOB Festival;The 24 Hour Plays: Nationals; the Coffee Catchups webseries; and the award-winning independent short film Absolute Threshold.
 Her work with Katie began as an internship in 2009 and has flourished into a passion and career.
 Her involvement in Katie’s unparalleled and glass-ceiling-breaking work is her proudest accomplishment in the theater. www.charlottearnoux.com

-Marquis Rodriguez is a New York based actor who is thrilled to be teaching with Katie again this year.
-Broadway: The Lion King (Simba); Other Theater Credits: Macbeth (Theater For A New Audience), Roofless (NYMF), Unfinished Piece For A Player Piano (NYS&F); Film: Land Line, About Ray, Phoebe In Wonderland, Television: Iron Fist, Luke Cage, The Affair, Blue Bloods, Younger, Hostages, Law & Order: SVU.
+Marquis Rodriguez is a New York based actor.
+He has loved working alongside Katie and Charlotte, teaching the students of the Advanced Acting Class, and is thrilled to begin teaching Sunday KIDS classes with Mike!
+His credits include Broadway: The Lion King (Simba); Other Theater Credits: Macbeth (Theater For A New Audience), Roofless (NYMF), Unfinished Piece For A Player Piano (NYS&F); Film: Land Line, Saturday Church, About Ray, Phoebe In Wonderland, and Television: Chicago Fire, Iron Fist, Luke Cage, The Affair, Younger, Hostages, Law & Order: SVU

 Teacher and Stage Combat Specialist